Why It Works

 In a mixing bowl, combine chickpea flour and salt.
 Gradually add water, whisking constantly, until a smooth, thin batter forms.
 Let stand, covered, at least 4 and up to 8 hours.

-Preheat oven to 550°F and position oven rack in second position from top.
-If you have a pizza stone or Baking Steel, set it on the rack (it will help crisp the farinata from below, but isn't required).
+Preheat oven to 550°F (288°C) and position oven rack in second position from top.
+If you have a pizza stone or baking steel, set it on the rack (it will help crisp the farinata from below, but isn't required).

-Let farinata cool slightly until set.
+Let farinata cool slightly until set, about 10 minutes.
 Eat warm or at room temperature.